uva-math/uva-math-code/info/documentation/people_pages.md

 - Fields of moduli of three-point $G$-covers with cyclic $p$-Sylow, I, Algebra Number Theory **6**, No. 5 (2012), 833--883.
 {% endhighlight %}

+### Referencing a person on the website by UVA computing ID

+Having all data on people in one place allows to quickly reference them by UVA computing ID.
+For example, the code
+`{% raw %}{% include person_info.html UVA_id="aso9t" %}{% endraw %}`
+produces the following nice listing of information about a faculty member with computing ID `aso9t`:

+{% include person_info.html UVA_id="aso9t" %}

+This is powered by [this include file](https://github.com/uva-math/uva-math-code/blob/master/_includes/person_info.html) on GitHub, and one can create similar files to get, for example, reference without office number.
+All links are also taken from the person's data and are handled correctly in case, say, personal page or phone is missing:&nbsp; {% include person_info.html UVA_id="ds5nd" %}

+If there is no such computing ID (e.g. if a person left), then one space is displayed: {% include person_info.html UVA_id="no_such_id" %}.
+(Code: `{% raw %}{% include person_info.html UVA_id="no_such_id" %}{% endraw %}`)

 ### Fields in the people pages

 #### Content